dayyad/Scara/README.md

 <strike>Complete derivation of inverse kinematic equations for arm 5%</strike></br>
 Write equation that avoids singularity locations </br>

-Estimate reach zone for given arm dimensions and motor positions (a rectangular approximation will be sufficient to start with) 5%</br>
+<b>Draw rectangle actual java code</b>Estimate reach zone for given arm dimensions and motor positions
+(a rectangular approximation will be sufficient to start with) 5%</br>